jaluan/Milorg-moraine/README.md

 # Milorg-moraine
-Codes doing inversion of cosmogenic nuclide inventories from Milorgfjella moraine
+Codes for inversion of cosmogenic nuclide inventories from Milorgfjella moraine, Dronning Maud Land, East Antarctica.
+To accompany manuscript by Glasser et al., "Age and significance of blue-ice debris at Milorgfjella, Antarctica"